draliii/StratosphereLinuxIPS/modules/p2ptrust/go_report_format.md

 Nodes send each other reports in base64, which contains a json object.
 The report always contains the key type (currently, on IP addresses are supported), and the key itself - this is the IP address the node is reporting about.
 Then, the Evaluation object follows, this aims to allow for easier expansion later on.
-Nodes advertise the Evaluation type with the type attribute, and they share the type when first making contact.
+Nodes advertise the Evaluation type with the type attribute in each message.

+It is worth considering moving this elsewhere, perhaps they could send it only once.
+But maybe it could be useful to be able to send different messages from one node.

 At the time of writing this, the only type is `score_confidence` and there are two values shared - score and confidence.